jpmartins/microservices-demo/README.md

 ## Using an IDE

-You can run the system in your IDE by running the three server classes in order: _RegistrationService_, _AccountsService_ and _WebService_.
+You can run the system in your IDE by running the three server classes in order: _RegistrationServer_, _AccountsServer_ and _WebServer_.
 Each is a Spring Boot application using embedded Tomcat.
 If using Spring Tools use `Run As ...
 Spring Boot App` otherwise just run each as a Java application - each has a static `main()` entry point.

 As discussed in the Blog, open the Eureka dashboard [http://localhost:1111](http://localhost:1111) in your browser to see that the `ACCOUNTS-SERVICE` and `WEB-SERVICE` applications have registered.
 Next open the Demo Home Page [http://localhost:3333](http://localhost:3333) in and click one of the demo links.